CombustionToolbox/combustion_toolbox/README.md

 ---
 ⚠️ **NOTE**

-- The shock and detonations routines are based on Caltech’s Shock and Detonation Toolbox [Browne et. al (2008)](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.181.1150&rank=1&q=Numerical%20Solution%20Methods%20for%20Shock%20and%20Detonation%20Jump%20Condit&osm=&ossid=).
-This is going to be replaced ith a specific in-house set of routines.
+- The detonations routines are based on Caltech’s Shock and Detonation Toolbox [Browne et. al (2008)](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.181.1150&rank=1&q=Numerical%20Solution%20Methods%20for%20Shock%20and%20Detonation%20Jump%20Condit&osm=&ossid=).
+This is going to be replaced in a specific in-house set of routines based on NASA's reports.
 - At the moment, the Python version does not have all the capabilities that the MATLAB version has.
 I will continue with the development of this version adding all the remaining capabilities.
-I will also add a GUI using Qt and Pyside2.
+I will also add a GUI using Qt6 and Pyside6.

 ---